His wings lay to the side. The act of tearing them off had hurt more than he could explain but the jagged wounds in his flesh just felt numb.

 “Sure, sure, yes,” he said, “Say, where are you from?”

-The beautiful stranger smiled and a sadness flashed across his eyes before he answered.
+The beautiful stranger smiled.
+Sadness and pain flashed across his eyes before he answered.

-“I’m from very far away from here.
+“I’m from far away.
 Very far.
 But, that doesn’t matter.
 That place doesn’t approve of people like us, Fred.
 We were made different to the rest and shouldn’t suffer because of it.”

 Fred knew exactly what the man meant.
 He had run away from home when he was young.
-He did not miss his father’s beatings nor the judgment of the priests.
+He did not miss his father’s or anyone else’s beatings nor the judgment of the priests.

 “Born,” Fred corrected, smiling reassuringly back at him, “Born.
 We weren’t made.
 We were born.”